phrend/looper/README.md

     -l login_name          Specifies the user to log in as on the remote machine -m max_connections     The max number of simultaneous connections to run (default: 25)
+    -n node_file           The path to a file containing all of the fqdn's you want to loop through
     -o output_format       Sets the output format:
                              default : output with separating lines (default) prefix : prefix all output with the 'fqdn: '